Visiting the Farm

 It sure is.
 You have a large field that can be used for parking.

-Yes we are and we offer spots on Friday, Saturday, and Sunday.
+Yes, we are and we offer spots on multiple days of the week.
 You must request your reservation through the Harvest Host website.

 Not a Harvest Host member yet?
 Sign up and get $15 off your membership.